Ansible-RH-Madrid/RHV-Ansible-Workshop/README.md

 <br />

-# Lab 1.3 - Live Migration of the "wordpress" Memory State and the "database" Virtual Disk
+# Lab 1.3 - Live Migration of the "wordpress" Memory State and of the "database" Virtual Disk
 Using the vertical menu on the left, go to Compute → Virtual Machines.
+Click on the “wordpress” virtual machine row to select it.
+In the common VM operations, choose Migrate (it will automatically select the other available host).
 Click on the “database” virtual machine name to view its information.
-Click on the “wordpress” virtual machine name to view its information.

 Click on “Run” button to start the "database" virtual machine.
 Click on “Run” button to start the "wordpress" virtual machine.